 12+ My teenage son was out for the night on the weekend, so my wife lined up a British period drama movie on TV, The Guernsey Literary and Potato Peel Pie Society.
 I loved it, though I was thankful I had a box of tissues handy.
 And afterwards, I was keen to read the book upon which the movie was based, written by Mary Ann Shaffer and Annie Barrows.

 The story is set in post-war reconstruction, 1946 Britain.
-Juliet Ashton is a successful author, but she is suffering from a combination of writer's block and post-traumatic stress from living through the Blitz years in London.
+Juliet Ashton is a successful author, but she suffers from a combination of writer's block and post-traumatic stress from living through the Blitz years in London.

 Juliet receives a letter from Dawsey Adams, a resident of the Channel Island of Guernsey, who explains he has acquired a book Juliet once owned and enquires whether she knows of a bookshop in England where he can buy another title by the same author.
-Thus sets in train correspondence between Juliet and Dawsey, who is a member of The Guernsey Literary and Potato Peel Pie Society.
+And this sets in train correspondence between Juliet and Dawsey, a member of The Guernsey Literary and Potato Peel Pie Society.

 In flashbacks, the movie reveals how the Society was formed during the war years under German occupation.
 At first, it was a cover for the killing, cooking and consumption of a contraband pig.
-But over time the Society becomes a focal point of resistance to the mental-yolk of occupation, where its members feel free to speak their minds about literature, even when their meagre rations reduce them to eating potato peel pie at their evening gatherings.
+But over time, the Society becomes a focal point of resistance to the mental yolk of occupation.
+Members feel free to speak their minds about literature, even when their meagre rations reduce them to eating potato peel pie at their evening gatherings.

 LOVE WRITING NONFICTION?

 Tall And True is an online showcase and forum for writers, readers and publishers.

 The book's introduction closes with this solace for the reader on Mary Ann's untimely passing: